PasiBergman/cmp-nuget/README.md

 Completion source for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) helping to autocomplete NuGet packages and versions on .csproj files.

-This plugin is under development and still has a lot of bugs.
+**This plugin is in alpha stage, i.e. is under development.**
+Feel free to contribute.

 ![cmp-nuget in action](./assets/cmp-nuget.gif?raw=true)